 Under the General Data Protection Regulation (GDPR), contacts in your account have the right to request that you delete all of their personal data.
 When this happens, the GDPR requires that you permanently remove the contact record from your database, including email tracking history, call records, form submissions, and other engagement data and activity.
 Typically, these requests should be attended to within 30 days.
 The right to deletion is not absolute, and can depend on the context of the request, so it doesn’t always apply.

 Please note: while these features live in HubSpot, your legal team is the best resource to give you compliance advice for your specific situation.

-In HubSpot, GDPR deletion includes a blocklist functionality, which means that once a contact is GDPR-deleted, you will not be able to add them back to your account in the future.
+In HubSpot, GDPR deletion includes a blocklist functionality, which means that once a contact is GDPR-deleted, you will not be able to add their email (primary or additional) back to your account in the future.
 This functionality is supported by anonymized data.
-If a GDPR-deleted contact chooses to fill out a form on your website, they will be added back to your account.
+If a GDPR-deleted contact chooses to fill out a form on your website or if they send an email to a connected inbox, they will be added back to your account.

 Please note: while the contact's personal data will be deleted, anonymized analytics data will remain.
 For example, the contact's sessions will continue to be reflected in your sources report, but you won’t be able to identify the individual contact.
 Similarly, if you’ve sent emails to the contact or the contact filled out a form, the analytics will still be reflected in the email performance (opens, clicks, etc.) and number of form submissions, but the contact's information will no longer appear.